Justintime50/srvinfra/README.md

 # Import an encrypted & compressed SQL database to a Docker container (command combines `decrypt_database_backup` and `import_database` commands)
 # Note: May need to quote `ROOT_PASSWORD`
-# ROOT_PASSWORD is assumed to be the same as the database secret used to encrypt it
+# ROOT_PASSWORD is assumed to be the same as the database root password
 srvinfra import_encrypted_database DATABASE_CONTAINER_NAME ROOT_PASSWORD DATABASE_NAME PATH_TO_SQL_FILE

 # Get the status of a Docker container by name